Key Takeaways

 - Type it into unknown software

-If stored digitally, encrypt it properly, and keep the password separate and offline.
+If you absolutely must store it digitally, encrypt it properly and keep the password separate and offline.
 But the best practice is to keep your seed phrase completely offline.

 4. Don’t Share It With Anyone